jnozzi/cocoadev.com/markdown/SelectingAndClickingATable.md

-when a user single-clicks the row in the table, an action is invoked.  elsewhere, i have     [tableView selectRowIndexes:General/[NSIndexSet indexSetWithIndex:variable] byExtendingSelection:NO];, which selects the appropriate row.  however, I want to invoke that same single-click action.  how do i do that?
+when a user single-clicks the row in the table, an action is invoked.  elsewhere, i have     [tableView selectRowIndexes:[NSIndexSet indexSetWithIndex:variable] byExtendingSelection:NO];, which selects the appropriate row.  however, I want to invoke that same single-click action.  how do i do that?

 ----
-I would guess     General/tableView target] performSelector:[tableView action] withObject:tableView]; This is the usual way that actions are sent by subclasses of [[NSView. --General/JediKnil
+I would guess     tableView target] performSelector:[tableView action] withObject:tableView]; This is the usual way that actions are sent by subclasses of [[NSView. --JediKnil